u-root/gobusybox/README.md

     [main module go.mod](https://golang.org/ref/mod) files, which would be `u-root/go.mod` and `u-bmc/go.mod` respectively in the above example.
-The compiled busybox shall respect **all** main modules' `replace` directives, so they must be added to the generated top-level main module go.mod.
+The compiled busybox shall respect **all** main modules' `replace` directives, so they must be added to the generated main module go.mod.

-### Top-level go.mod
+### Generated main module go.mod

-The top-level go.mod refers packages to their local copies:
+The generated main module go.mod refers packages to their local copies:

 ```
 package bb.u-root.com # some domain that will never exist